 - → Note: The ActiveTarget platform only allows for a maximum of two ActiveTarget transducers on a network and they must be in different configurations.
 Possible configurations are down view, forward view and scout view.
 For example, one source can be set to the down view and the other set to forward view. - → Note: Using transducers at the same frequency can cause interference.

-For source setup information, refer to "ActiveTarget installation settings" on page 238.
+For source setup information, refer to the unit's Installation Manual.